 Some programmatic buying systems nowadays have access even to traditional TV inventories, making their way to users’ households.
-The operation of programmatic advertising is based on artificial intelligence and machine learning algorithms.
+Programmatic advertising and machine learning are closely connected.
+Also, you can learn about such a concept as AI programmatic advertising.

 Let’s discover what is the definition of programmatic online advertising and find out how it can be differentiated from other types of traditional and digital advertising.
 Let's find out why it is a good idea to make your advertising programmatic.